Getting a hemp growing license: a step-by-step guide

 1. Find Out If Your State Has Legalized Hemp Cultivation

-The enactment of the 2018 Farm Bill was a major milestone for farmers looking to cultivate hemp for commercial purposes.
+Enacting the 2018 Farm Bill was a significant milestone for farmers looking to cultivate hemp for commercial purposes.
 Previously, hemp cultivation was only legal for research purposes and pilot studies.

-But with the Farm Bill in effect, most states allow and encourage hemp cultivation for commercial purposes, and this has created immense economic potential for growers.
-That said, your ability to tap into that potential heavily relies on your state’s legislation.
+But with the Farm Bill in effect, most states allow and encourage hemp cultivation for commercial purposes, creating the immense economic potential for growers.
+Your ability to tap into that potential heavily relies on your state’s legislation.

-The cultivation of hemp remains illegal in Mississippi, Idaho, and South Dakota regardless of whether it’s for commercial, research, or pilot programs.
-The rest of the states have legalized the cultivation of the cash crop for commercial purposes.
+The cultivation of hemp remains illegal in Mississippi, Idaho, and South Dakota, regardless of whether it’s for commercial, research, or pilot programs.
+The rest of the states have legalized cash crop cultivation for commercial purposes.

 2. Choose the Right Hemp Program

 To be allowed to produce hemp, you must be authorized or licensed under either a Tribal hemp program, a State hemp program, or the USDA hemp program.
-The program you’re authorized under will depend on the location you intend to set up your hemp growing facility.
+The program you’re authorized under will depend on where you intend to set up your hemp-growing facility.

 To find out if your Tribe or State has a hemp production plan in place or pending approval, reach out to your tribal government or your local state department of agriculture.
-If you don’t have your state’s contact info, take a look at the Grower Contacts for Hemp Information.
+If you need your state’s contact info, look at the U.S. Department of Agriculture.